Central limit theorems for $U$-statistics of Poisson point processes: Geometric -statistics

 Furthermore, the asymptotic variances are given by

-Similar results are derived in \cite{Heinrich2009} and \cite{HeinrichSchmidtSchmidt2006} by Hoeffding`s decomposition of classical U-statistics.
-In \cite{SchulteThaele2010}, the Wiener-It\^o chaos expansion is used to compute the moments and cumulants and to formulate central limit theorems for the surface area of Poisson hyperplanes in an increasing window.
+Similar results have first been derived by Paroux \cite{Paroux1998}, and by Heinrich \cite{Heinrich2009} and Heinrich, Schmidt and Schmidt \cite{HeinrichSchmidtSchmidt2006} using Hoeffding's decomposition of classical $U$-statistics.
+Schulte and Th\"ale \cite{SchulteThaele2010} used the Wiener--It\^o chaos expansion to compute the moments and cumulants and to formulate central limit theorems for the surface area of Poisson hyperplanes in an increasing window.
+In their recent paper~\cite{SchulteThaele2012} this approach is further refined to obtain point process convergence for the intrinsic volumes of the intersection process of Poisson $k$-flats in the unit ball.